Phildo/expandpass/README.md

 # FURTHER INFO

 See `todo.txt` for things that need doing.
-One (embarassing) important thing is, right now, you can't specify `"` as part of a password.
-So I need to build in escaping them (likely with just a \\).